nsidc/earthaccess/CONTRIBUTING.md

 ### Using Poetry

-If we want to use Poetry, fir we need to [install it]().
+If we want to use Poetry, first we need to [install it](https://python-poetry.org/docs/#installation).
 After installing Poetry we can use the same workflow we used for Conda, first we install the library locally:

 ```bash
 >poetry install